 Trails are open 24/7 but please always respect neighbors whose houses are near the trail boundary.

 Once trails are groomed for skiing in winter, only skiers may use the wide trails.
 Hikers, snowshoers, and walkers may use the Harold Libbey, Outback, and Lynx trails in winter.
-The snowmobile trails and Old Libby Hill road may also be used without skis.
+The snowmobile trails and unmarked mountain bike trails may also be used without skis.

 Regional school ski events require extensive grooming for the event.
 We close the trails until 5pm on those days.
-See postings on the Home page for the events which occur on 7 dates between January and February.
+See postings on Facebook or our News section for the event dates.

 Set your car GPS to ’50 Libby Hill Road, Gray, Maine’.

-All Trail are free to use however annual costs for maintenance and grooming exceed $5,000 so donations at the parking area or online help keep these trails pristine.
+All Trails are free to use, however annual costs for maintenance and grooming exceed $5,000 so donations at the parking area or online help keep these trails pristine.

-The trails span four land owners properties, including the Town of Gray, SAD 15, Gray Community Endowment, and the Mathew Morrill Trust.
+The trails span three landowners’ properties, including the Town of Gray, SAD 15, and Gray Community Endowment.

 Please see our winter rules for when you can use the wide ski trails.